 Ironically, I was in Kenya, playing my part in negotiating trade relations outside of the EU when Theresa May presented her ‘deal’ to parliament.

 Her proposal had led to much frustration among those of us who voted to leave the European Union because we feel it is not cutting the cord in the way the majority of the electorate wanted.

-Following the PM's speech at Conservative Party Conference, I was hopeful that she was steering us towards a sensible Brexit but the withdrawal agreement has shown that she has not listened.
+Following her Conservative Party conference speech, I was hopeful that the Prime Minister was steering us towards a sensible Brexit but she has shown with this draft that she is not listening.

 Indeed, I don’t think she will be able to convince enough MPs that hers is the correct path and, consequently, we will have to renegotiate.

 I believe that the UK should take a stronger line with Europe for several reasons – not least because that is what the majority of the Mid-Derbyshire constituents want.

 Indeed, the majority who have contacted me have lost faith in Mrs May because of her Brexit plan.

 They want to know why World Trade Organisation rules cannot be applied to the relationship between the UK and Europe.

 They also believe that the Canada+++ deal would have been the best option.